Assumption of the Virgin (Reni, Lyon)

 Assumption of the Virgin is a 1637 oil on canvas painting by Guido Reni, now in the musée des Beaux-Arts de Lyon, which acquired it in 1805.
-It originally had a semi-circular panel above it showing God the Father - this is now in Bologna.
+It originally had a semi-circular panel above it showing God the Father—this is now in Bologna.

 The Assumption was a recurring theme in Reni's work.
 This work was commissioned by Luigi Capponi, archbishop of Ravenna, to decorate one of the chapel altars in the Philippine church in Perugia.
+It was purchased for 400 piastres.